At a Glance

 ✨Know Your Procurement Processes

-Make sure you have a solid understanding of procurement processes, especially tendering.
-Be prepared to discuss your experience managing these processes and how you've ensured compliance and effectiveness in past roles.
+Make sure you have a solid understanding of procurement processes, especially the end-to-end tendering process.
+Be prepared to discuss your experience with frameworks and dynamic purchasing systems, as this will show your familiarity with the role.

 ✨Stay Updated on Market Trends